KTX-Eum

+The KTX-Eum (Korean: KTX-이음; RR: KTX-Ieum), also known as Korail Class 150000 or EMU-260, is a South Korean high-speed electric multiple unit train manufactured by Hyundai Rotem and operated by Korail.
+It is the first domestically designed and developed high-speed EMU in commercial service (also the second domestically developed high-speed train in commercial service, the first being KTX-Sancheon) in South Korea.

 History

-After the development of the prototype HEMU-430X train, Hyundai-Rotem and Korail signed an agreement in June 2016 to supply high-speed electric multiple units, the first of its kind in South Korea in commercial service (the HEMU-430X is also an electric multiple unit, but it is not for service and mass production).
-The original order was for five six-car units, but an additional order for 14 six-car units was placed in December 2016; both orders were scheduled for delivery from 2020 to 2021.
+After the development of the experimental HEMU-430X, Hyundai Rotem and Korail signed an agreement in June 2016 to supply high-speed electric multiple units, the first of its kind in South Korea in revenue service (the HEMU-430X is also an electric multiple unit, but it is not for revenue service and mass production).
+The original order was for five six-car units of EMU-260, but an additional order for 14 six-car units was placed in December 2016; both orders were scheduled for delivery around 2020 to 2021.

-In September 2016, Korail held a public contest for the design of the new models.
+In September 2016, Korail held a contest for the public to decide the design of the new models.
 In 2017, a mockup of the chosen design was exhibited to the public to promote the train and receive feedback.
 On November 4, 2019, the first set was delivered to Korail.